Key databases and services

 The library helps you find relevant databases, carry out structured searches, manage references and obtain full-text access.
 Request a guidance session from the library

-If you are going to write a systematic review, the staff at the Library of Medicine can help you with the literature search, and with tips and advice in the working process.
+If you are going to write a systematic review, the employees at the Medical library can help you with literature searches, and with tips and advice in the working process.

 Books and journals in the library

-The Library of Medicine has a large collection of books and journals, both electronic and printed in the library.
+The Medical library has a large collection of books and journals, both electronic and printed.
 The books are shelved by subject; see Library of Medicine for a general overview.
 Printed journals are shelved alphabetically by title.
-All electronic documents are easiest to find in the library catalogue Oria.
+All electronic documents are easy to find in the library catalogue Oria.